utkini/File-Storage-API/README.md

 ### Methods.
-##### login user
+##### Login user
 Use this method to verify the user in the database.

 The method produces two messages:
-- ok - if this user exists in the database
+- "ok" - if this user exists in the database
-- bad - if this user does not exist in the database
+- "bad" - if this user does not exist in the database

 | Parameters | Type | Required | Description |
 | --- | --- | --- | --- |